Skip to main content

 Dental emergencies can take many forms, and recognising when a situation may benefit from prompt professional assessment is important.
 While not every dental concern constitutes an emergency, certain symptoms and situations may warrant seeking out-of-hours care.

 Dental trauma is another frequent emergency, particularly in a busy city like London.
 A knocked-out tooth, a fractured tooth following an impact, or damage to dental restorations can all require prompt attention.
-In the case of a completely avulsed (knocked-out) permanent tooth, seeking professional care within the first hour can significantly improve the chances of a successful outcome.
+In the case of a completely avulsed (knocked-out) permanent tooth, seeking professional care within the first hour can be critical for the best possible outcome.

 Swelling of the face, gums, or jaw may suggest an infection that could benefit from clinical assessment.
-Our article on swollen face from a tooth explains the common causes and when to seek urgent help.
 Similarly, uncontrolled bleeding following an extraction or injury is a situation where professional guidance is important.

 Lost or broken fillings and crowns can sometimes expose sensitive tooth structure, causing discomfort or increasing the risk of further damage.
 While not always a medical emergency, these situations can be distressing and may benefit from timely professional review, particularly if accompanied by pain.